-As well as a Scheduled Ancient Monument, Cogges today is a vibrant visitor attraction and farm, hosting hundreds of events, festivals and workshops all set against the stunning backdrop of our 13th century Manor House and Grade II listed 18th century farm buildings.
+As well as a Scheduled Ancient Monument, Cogges today is an award-winning visitor attraction and farm, hosting hundreds of events, festivals and workshops all set against the stunning backdrop of our 13th century Manor House and Grade II listed 18th century farm buildings.
 Explore a unique and fascinating glimpse of the past, alive today!

 Watch our film for a taste of Cogges, with thanks to Oxfordshire Cotswolds.

 Come and meet the true characters of Cogges: the animals that live on the farm.
 From the end of June, 'Meet the Animals’ sessions will be available at weekends and Bank Holidays where you can talk to our volunteers.

 Get some fresh air and explore 17 acres of grounds and heritage trails and find out about the history of the site.
 The Walled Garden is tended by volunteers, producing vegetables, herbs and fruit including Espalier apple and quince trees.
 It once provided the Manor House residents with food, and today you can try some of our produce in the Cogges Kitchen café, or take home for a small donation.

 Children can have fun climbing the adventure play fort — built where the original house once stood, have a go on the zipwire and try a range of purpose built outdoor play equipment.